MicrosoftDocs/windows-itpro-docs/windows/deploy/exclude-files-and-settings-usmt.md

 In this topic:

--   [Create a custom .xml file](#Options).
+-   [Create a custom .xml file](#options).
 You can use the following elements to specify what to exclude:

-    -   [include and exclude](#BKMK_IncludeExclude): You can use the &lt;include&gt; and &lt;exclude&gt; elements to exclude objects with conditions.
+    -   [include and exclude](#bkmk-includeexclude): You can use the &lt;include&gt; and &lt;exclude&gt; elements to exclude objects with conditions.
 For example, you can migrate all files located in the C:\\ drive, except any .mp3 files.
 It is important to remember that [Conflicts and Precedence](conflicts-and-precedence-usmt-win7-usmt-win8.md) apply to these elements.

-    -   [unconditionalExclude](#ExOne): You can use the &lt;unconditionalExclude&gt; element to globally exclude data.
+    -   [unconditionalExclude](#exone): You can use the &lt;unconditionalExclude&gt; element to globally exclude data.
 This element takes precedence over all other include and exclude rules in the .xml files.
 Therefore, this element excludes objects regardless of any other &lt;include&gt; rules that are in the .xml files.
 For example, you can exclude all .mp3 files on the computer, or you can exclude all files from C:\\UserData.

--   [Create a Config.xml file](#Co): You can create and modify a Config.xml file to exclude an entire component from the migration.
+-   [Create a Config.xml file](#co): You can create and modify a Config.xml file to exclude an entire component from the migration.
 For example, you can use this file to exclude the settings for one of the default applications.
 In addition, creating and modifying a Config.xml file is the only way to exclude the operating-system settings that are migrated to computers running Windows.
 Excluding components using this file is easier than modifying the migration .xml files because you do not need to be familiar with the migration rules and syntax.

-## Create a custom .xml file
+## <a href="" id="options"></a>Create a custom .xml file

 We recommend that you create a custom .xml file instead of modifying the default migration .xml files.
 When you use a custom .xml file, you can keep your changes separate from the default .xml files, which makes it easier to track your modifications.

-### &lt;include&gt; and &lt;exclude&gt;
+### <a href="" id="bkmk-includeexclude"></a>&lt;include&gt; and &lt;exclude&gt;

 The migration .xml files, MigApp.xml, MigDocs, and MigUser.xml, contain the &lt;component&gt; element, which typically represents a self-contained component or an application such as Microsoft® Office Outlook® and Word.
 To exclude the files and registry settings that are associated with these components, use the &lt;include&gt; and &lt;exclude&gt; elements.
 For example, you can use these elements to migrate all files and settings with pattern X except files and settings with pattern Y, where Y is more specific than X. For the syntax of these elements, see [USMT XML Reference](usmt-xml-reference-usmt-win7-usmt-win8.md).